eth-educators/ethstaker-guides/monitoring.md

 ### Adding the Prometheus data source

 Grafana has the ability to connect to multiple data sources.
 We have to add our Prometheus data source before we can use it.
-In the left column menu, hover on the *Configuration* menu (it looks like a cog) and click on the *Data sources* element.
+In the top left part of the page, click on the hamburger button (☰).
+Navigate in *Connections* > *Data sources*.
 Click on the *Add data source* button.
 Select the *Prometheus* data source type.
 In the URL field, enter `http://localhost:9090`.
 Click the *Save and test* button at the bottom of the page.
 If everything is working, you should see a *Data source is working* message.

 ![Grafana - Adding Prometheus data source](images/grafana-prom-datasource.png)

 ### Node Exporter dashboard

 A default installation does not include any dashboard.
 Let's add one for the hardware and OS metrics we are getting from Node Exporter.
-In the left column menu, hover on the *Create* menu (it looks like a plus sign) and click on the *Import* element.
+In the top left part of the page, click on the hamburger button (☰).
+Navigate in *Dashboards*.
+Click on the *New* dropdown button and click on *Import*.
 In the *Import via grafana.com* field, type `1860` and click on the *Load* button.
 On this next screen, make sure to select the Prometheus datasource from the dropdown list named *Prometheus*.
 Click on the *Import* button at the bottom.

 ![Grafana - Node Exporter dashboard - Import](images/grafana-ne-import.png)